Sample Court Warrant and ICE Warrant

 Marked-up comparison of a court warrant versus an ICE warrant, with info on how to tell if the warrant is valid and what the warrant covers.

-Written by ASAP’s expert immigration lawyers · Updated June 20, 2025
+Written by ASAP’s expert immigration lawyers · Updated February 2, 2026

 • A court warrant is issued by a court.
-An ICE warrant is issued by ICE or U.S. Department of Homeland Security.
+An ICE warrant is issued by ICE or the U.S. Department of Homeland Security.

 • A court warrant is signed by a judge.
 An ICE warrant is signed by an ICE officer.

-If a government official is at your door, you are not required to open the door unless the official has a court warrant, and you can ask to see a warrant before you open the door.
+If a government official is at your door, you can ask to see a warrant before you open the door.
 For example, you can ask the official to slide the warrant under the door, or to show it to you through a window or door viewer.
+If they have a court warrant, you can check that it lists your accurate name and address, is not expired, and is signed by a judge.

 The Asylum Seeker Advocacy Project (ASAP) aims to provide factual information about current immigration laws.
 This information is not legal advice.